srlabUsask/crhmcode/release1/vcc/readme.txt

+Please execute the following steps for running the visual version of the CRHM software.

 1. I guess you have the boost library folder 'boost_1_34_1'.
 Put this folder in the 'C:' drive.
 If you do not have this folder, you can get it from the following link. https://drive.google.com/open?id=1mXmNCzQwwqz4W81GkJ2ec_QWVNMgttDK